Pass-through with Price Dispersion: Transaction-Weighted Pass-Through

 \section{Transaction-Weighted Pass-Through}

 While quantile pass-through describes how each price in the distribution responds to costs, welfare analysis requires understanding what consumers actually pay.
-This distinction matters because consumers do not randomly draw from the price distribution; they systematically buy more at lower prices.
-This section derives pass-through for transaction-weighted prices, which captures the average pass-through experienced by consumers.
+Consumers do not randomly draw from the price distribution but rather systematically buy more at lower prices.\footnote{Empirically, consumers disproportionately purchase at low prices, so dispersion in posted prices need not mirror dispersion in transaction prices.
+Reference, e.g., \citet{Sorensen2000Drugs,kaplan_menzio_rudanko_trachter2019_relative_price_dispersion}.} This selection effect fundamentally changes how we think about pass-through and incidence.